Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 $ python3 -m venv venv
 ```

-We can activate and deactivate this virutal environment with these commands:
+We can activate and deactivate this virtual environment with these commands:

 ```bash
 ### Activate ###